 Did you know it’s contagious?
 Yes, just like the dreaded cold bug, laughter can be transmitted among people who have little more in common than proximity.
 So if you want a laughing audience at your event, we suggest you keep your tables as close together as possible while still leaving room for servers to take care of your guests.
 Even if your room is massive and your audience is small…the closer the better.
 Trust us!

 At, Jest, we pride ourselves on involving the audience in every aspect of the show…including the death scene.
-When setting your tables up close together, remember to leave just enough room in the middle for a dead body (we suggest about 10ft x 10ft “max”).
+When setting your tables up close together, remember to leave just enough room in the middle for a dead body (we suggest about 10ft x 10ft maximum).
 It’s important to stick to these dimensions because if the space is larger than we suggest, you may be spreading your audience out too much.
-See our Table Setup Diagram for more details.
+See our post on Table Setup for more details.

 In order to make sure that your show is the absolute best that it can be, our entertainers will not perform while servers are working in the room or while your guests are eating.
 And the reason we don’t do that is very simple.
 Attention.
 We want your show to be great and for that to happen, our entertainers must have the audience’s attention.
 So, we ask that everyone finish chewing and servers take a break while the entertainers are performing.
 We want to give you the best show possible and this is one simple way to make that happen.